Neurodiversity information for parents and young people

 Egg collection is done at Kingston hospital in an operating theatre (a special clean room used for operations and other procedures).
 Depending on the number of follicles on each ovary, the procedure can take from 10 to 30 minutes.

-You will be given a sedation medicine to make you very sleepy and analgesia so that you do not feel pain during the procedure.
-You won’t be fully asleep, but you will be very relaxed and hardly aware of what is going on.
+We will give you a sedation medicine to make you very sleepy, and analgesia so that you do not feel pain during the procedure.
+You will not be fully asleep, but you will be very relaxed and hardly aware of what is going on.
 You will need to take the entire day off work.

 Sometimes you may get fewer eggs collected than expected.
 Very occasionally we do not collect any eggs.
 This may be for a number of reasons.